venuGopal23456/Reste2ebrains/README.md

 2)Get the @RequestMapping properties (method ) and specify the enumeration requestmethod.post 3)In TopicService.java ,change the immuttable array into mutable by creating new arraylist.

+//add update and Delete Resource
+1)it almost same as post method.
+2)Used for loop to traverse through the loop.
+3)Delete is same as update.
+4)Used Remove if statement.